List of Peep Show characters: Mark Corrigan

 Mark's obsession with Sophie and his relationship with her (which is his first), is a major storyline of the first four series.
+She is seen almost exclusively through his eyes, showing her as merely kind-hearted and preventing the audience from understanding her real personality or motivations.
+By the third series, however, she is revealed to be narcissistic, boring, impulsive, and abrasive.
+These revelations coincide with Mark finally getting the chance to get together with her, but Mark is shown to be by this point increasingly apathetic towards her.
+Nonetheless, he perseveres neurotically with what becomes a passionless relationship bereft of mutual understanding.
+Mark appears completely unable to comprehend what type of man Sophie wants him to be.
+She takes no interest in his personal interests, such as history, fuelling him to attempt to lean into his masculinity (which, to her horror, leads him to briefly carry a large knife around).
+The two become increasingly frustrated and uninterested in one another, but Mark is in denial about what a healthy relationship looks like and refuses to accept that theirs is doomed.
+Mark's paranoia surrounding loneliness reaches fever pitch when he determines he must marry her or she will eventually leave him.
+While on a weekend trip with Sophie to Somerset, during which he plans to propose, Mark realises with Jeremy's help that he doesn't actually love her and should break up with her.
+However, she finds the planned engagement ring before he can tell her this and "accepts", apparently mostly out of a desire to have children.
+Mark feigns happiness out of fear of humiliation.
+The pair spend an agonising next few months preparing for a wedding neither truly want (especially Mark), with Mark and Jeremy coming up with increasingly outlandish schemes to get out of it that Mark could never actually succeed with.

-Following their disastrous wedding and separation immediately afterwards, he pursues a series of other women during series 5, wondering whether each could be "the one".
-After a one-night stand with Sophie following their breakup, she becomes pregnant and later gives birth to Mark's son.
+Following Mark's and Sophie's disastrous wedding and separation immediately afterwards, he pursues a series of other women during series 5, wondering whether each could be "the one".
+After he and Sophie have sex following their breakup, she becomes pregnant and later gives birth to Mark's son.

 Mark's only other relationship is with Dobby, whom he meets at JLB shortly after splitting from Sophie.
-Like with Sophie, Mark gradually succeeds in getting closer to Dobby and ultimately entering a relationship with her, but Dobby leaves him at the end of series 8 for a job in New York.
+As with Sophie, Mark gradually succeeds in getting closer to Dobby and ultimately entering a relationship with her, but Dobby leaves him at the end of series 8 for a job in New York City.
 She returns in series 9 with an American boyfriend, a new look and a more upbeat attitude, and Mark becomes less attracted to her as a result.

-In the final series – 9 – he has a fling with April, whom he knew briefly years earlier, who is now unhappily married to a middle-aged man, Angus.
+In the final series (9) he has a fling with April, whom he knew briefly years earlier, who is now unhappily married to a middle-aged man, Angus.
 Mark tries to poach her, but fails in the show's finale when he allows Jeremy and Super Hans to kidnap Angus and hold him captive in their flat, which she discovers.